Aruba Pilot

 As part of 3DxVERSE, the Aruba pilot helps explore:

-- The role of Digital Twins in airport environments
+Exploring the role of Local Digital Twins in complex, internationally connected airport settings.

-- How data can support more informed operational and sustainability decisions
+How data can support more informed operational and sustainability decisions across airport ecosystems.

 This makes Aruba a valuable reference point for airports across Europe and beyond.